 WEST CONTRA COSTA COUNTY EXPRESS BUS IMPLEMENTATION PLAN

-The West Contra Costa County Express Bus Implementation Plan will identify the opportunities for expanded express bus service from Hercules, Pinole, San Pablo, Richmond and unincorporated west Contra Costa County communities to destinations in west Berkeley, Emeryville, Oakland, and San Francisco.
-After identifying specific transit expansion opportunities, WCCTAC will prepare a plan to implement those services.
-An “express” bus is a public bus that gets people to their destination faster than a regular or “local” bus by making fewer stops than local bus services and by taking advantage of transit priority improvements (ex. queue jumps or signal priority), thereby reducing travel time.
+The West Contra Costa County Express Bus Implementation Plan identifies the opportunities for expanded express bus service from Hercules, Pinole, San Pablo, Richmond, and unincorporated west Contra Costa County communities to destinations in west Berkeley, Emeryville, Oakland, and San Francisco.
+After identifying specific transit expansion opportunities, WCCTAC prepared a plan to implement those services.
+An “express” bus is a public bus that gets people to their destination faster than a regular or “local” bus by making fewer stops than local bus services and by taking advantage of transit priority improvements (for example, queue jumps or signal priority), thereby reducing travel time.
 Express buses primarily operate during commute periods on highways and freeways, often utilizing a carpool lane.

 Why Expand Express Bus Service?

 There currently is no direct express bus service that connects the West County with employment centers in west Berkeley, Emeryville, and Oakland.
 That journey now requires most transit users to make a “three-seat trip” using multiple transit providers.
 In addition, existing express bus service to San Francisco is at or nearing capacity and/or may not be serving emerging employment centers in San Francisco efficiently.
 Prior travel demand analysis has shown a need for a high-capacity transit option, like express bus service, to serve areas where BART doesn’t go.
 In addition, the 2017 West County High Capacity Transit Study found there was unmet transit need in the West County that could be served by express busses.